UN agency to provide food assistance for Venezuelan children

 “The children and the schools will be at the centre of our operation,” World Food Program executive director David Beasley said in a statement.
 “We believe the school is the most appropriate platform for WFP to reach communities in an independent manner.”

-The announcement comes as Venezuela grapples with soaring food prices amid four-digit inflation, making it challenging for families to afford nutritious meals as most workers earn less than the equivalent of $2 a month.
+The announcement comes as Venezuela grapples with soaring food prices amid four-digit inflation, making it challenging for families to afford nutritious meals.
 The Rome-based agency has estimated that one of every three Venezuelans is struggling to consume enough daily calories.

+Unlike recent years, when food insecurity was mainly a consequence of basic food shortages, the fundamental cause now is the high prices set in dollars.
+The average salary is less than $5 a month, which in most cases includes minimum wage and bonuses, but a chicken costs $2.40 per kilo (2.2 pounds).

 A joint analysis by World Food Program and the U.N.
 Food and Agriculture Organization in October included Venezuela among 20 countries that were “likely to face potential spikes in high acute food insecurity” over the following three to six months and required “urgent attention.”